georgios-stats/Shiny_applets/README.md

 Here is a list of interactive shiny applications related that can be used to understand as a suplamentary material.

-To use these applications run *rstudio*, and set your workspace to be *Bayesian_Statistics* .

 ## How to run the Web Applets from the server

 You can click on the following links: